 According to research, soluble fiber can enhance weight loss by decreasing the level of glucose and cholesterol in your blood.
 It dissolves in your stomach and slows down your digestion so that you can feel full for a longer period of time.

 Fibrous vegetables, fruits, legumes, grains, and flax seeds like chia are sources of soluble fiber.

 Insoluble fiber, like the cellulose found in many vegetables, is another carbohydrate that is not absorbed as sugar.
-Instead, it turns into a jelly-like substance in your belly supporting your natural gut bacteria that help you digest your food.
+Instead, it turns into a jelly-like substance in your belly, supporting the natural gut bacteria that help you digest your food.

 Further, thirst is one of the 6 Core Hungers that drive all of our eating decisions.
 Staying hydrated can help to keep cravings at bay.

-Caffeine, used carefully (and not by those who are sensitive to it), can help with releasing weight.
-It increases heat production in your body, and thus, helps you break down fat faster.
+Caffeine, when used carefully (and not by those who are sensitive to it), can help with releasing weight.
+It increases heat production in your body and thus, helps you break down fat faster.
 It releases excess energy by lowering your triglyceride levels, the main constituent of body fat.

 Though coffee and tea enhance fat burning and has a positive effect on your mood and energy, it needs to be taken in mindful moderation.
 We often consider it as a socially approved addiction but consuming caffeinated beverages daily can lead to tolerance and often to dependence.